Angela Hennessy

 Angela Hennessy is an American artist and educator.
-She is an Associate Professor at the California College of the Arts, and co-founder of SeeBlackWomxn.
+She holds an MFA and is an associate professor at the California College of the Arts, and co-founder of SeeBlackWomxn.
 Hennessy teaches courses on visual and cultural narratives of death in contemporary art.
 She primarily works with textiles.
 She uses synthetic and human hair to create large-scale sculptures addressing cultural narratives of the body and mortality.
 Through writing, studio work, and performance, her practice addresses death and the dead themselves.
 Hennessy constructs “ephemeral and celestial forms” with every day gestures of domestic labor—washing, wrapping, stitching, weaving, brushing, and braiding.

 Career

 Exhibitions

 Hennessy's work has been exhibited at pt.
 2 Gallery and Pro Arts Gallery, Oakland, CA; Museum of the African Diaspora, Southern Exposure, SOMArts Cultural Center, Contemporary Jewish Museum, The Growlery, Thacher Gallery at the University of San Francisco, and Ampersand International Arts, San Francisco, CA; Bellevue Arts Museum, Bellevue, WA; The Richmond Art Center, Richmond, CA; and The Oakland Museum of California, Oakland, CA, among others.
 Her work is in the permanent collection of the Cornell Fine Arts Museum.